SystemsApproach/sdn/intro.rst

 to a viable alternative to legacy, proprietary switches, performance became increasingly important.
-And while flow rules were general enough to say what forwarding behavior the controller wanted to program into a switch, switches didn’t necessarily have the capacity to implement that functionality in an efficient way.
+And while flow rules were general enough to say what forwarding behavior the controller wanted to program into a switch, switches didn't necessarily have the capacity to implement that functionality in an efficient way.
 To ensure high forwarding performance, flow tables were implemented using highly optimized data structures that required specialized memories, like